Substantial Interests, Submitting your Statement of

 How Do I File?

 You may file electronically or by submitting a paper form to the Secretary of State.
 If you filed electronically last year, your information will be populated into this year’s form and you will need only to update it.
-The SSI Guides and Definitions, Letter from the Governmental Ethics Commission, and letter from the Provost's Office provide detailed information about completing the form.
+The SSI Instruction and Guides, and the SSI Rules and Regulations, the letter from the Governmental Ethics Commission, and letter from the Office of the Provost provide detailed information about completing the form.

 When Must I File?

-To request a copy of a completed State Substantial Interest form, contact the Secretary of State's office at 785-296-4557.
+To request a copy of a completed State Substantial Interest form, contact the Office of the Kansas Secretary of State, Elections Division at 785-296-4561.
 A copy fee is charged.

 04/06/2016: Updated links to Governmental Ethics Commission letter for 2016 and the link to SSI guide and definitions.